-Cognitive Science applications often consists of modeling some human (or animal) data in an interesting behavioral task.
-Here you should be familiar with the psychological or linguistic phenomenon, and the creative part is to come up with the architecture that will match that.
+Cognitive Science and Neuroscience applications often consists of modeling some human (or animal) data in an interesting behavioral task.
+Here you should be familiar with the biological, psychological, or linguistic phenomenon, and the creative part is to come up with the architecture that will match that.
 A good model will lead to predictions that go beyond what you trained it to do, about the architecture or impairments or behavior under different conditions.
 In other words, by using the neural network, you will learn something about the phenomenon you are modeling.

 A third category of projects concerns the neural network techniques themselves.
 You'll come up with some idea of how to make the network learn faster, or generalize better, or solve harder or new kinds of problems.
 You will implement your technique and compare the performance with prevailing other algorithms (other neural nets and perhaps other learning algorithms or standard ways of solving the problem).
 Note that your idea may not work out in the end, but that's ok: not all ideas do.
 If we decided that it was worth checking out and you did a thorough study showing it doesn't work, that's a perfectly good project for this class.